Champaign Public Library Wins Prestigious National Public Relations Award

 The Champaign Public Library has won a 2014 John Cotton Dana Library Public Relations Award for the Library Foundation’s “Show Some Library Love” fundraising campaign.
 The honor includes a $10,000 cash award from the H. W. Wilson Foundation.
 Additional sponsors of the award are EBSCO and the Library Leadership and Management Association, a division of the American Library Association.

 Established in 1946, the John Cotton Dana Award is the top national award for innovative library public relations and the most prestigious award given by the American Library Association.
 This year’s competition included 83 submissions from academic, public and special libraries for work completed in 2013.
-The eight winners will be recognized at the American Library Association’s annual conference in Las Vegas, Nevada, on June 29, 2014.
+The eight winners were recognized at the American Library Association’s annual conference in Las Vegas, Nevada, on June 29, 2014.

 The campaign was planned and managed by the library’s development director, Donna Pittman.
 The creative concept, copywriting and design were the work of Elizabeth Otto, library promotions manager.